 Listen to live music

-Spend an evening at one of Havana’s best live music venues such as jazz club La Zorra y el Cuervo (The Vixen and the Crow).
-El Gato Tuerto (The One-Eyed Cat) is another great club featuring bolero, trova and jazz.
+Spend an evening at one of Havana’s best live music venues such as jazz club La Zorra y el Cuervo (The Vixen and the Crow) or El Gato Tuerto (The One-Eyed Cat) for musical styles such as bolero, trova and jazz.
+Music is synonymous with Cuba, so you mustn’t miss the chance see some live.

 Explore Havana museums